Handy Hints through the Year

-The techniques for pruning shrubs and roses will be covered in my pruning course when we are once more running these courses.
+The techniques for pruning shrubs and roses will be covered in my pruning course this month.

 Enrich the soil around all plants with a 2”/5cm layer of well rotted manure or other organic matter, making sure the manure does not touch the stems.
 Doing this will improve the soil’s structure and fertility, help to retain moisture during the summer and reduce annual weeds.

 Snowdrops will grow much better if they are planted “in the green”, that is, in growth after flowering, rather than as dry bulbs in the autumn.
 Compacted clumps can still be lifted, split and replanted now in groups of about 6 bulbs, with a few inches between each bulb.